-These high winds mean that very little snow is located at the top of the peak, meaning the final ascent of the summit will be done over brittle ice and exposed rock.
-This adds to the technical challenge of climbing.
+These high winds mean that very little snow is located at the top of the peak, so the final ascent of the summit requires climbing over brittle ice and exposed rock.
+This adds to the technical challenge of climbing K2.

-The altitude itself also adds to the challenge.
-Some of the most challenging climbing is done in the so-called “death zone,” in which the body is deprived of oxygen.
-While in the “death zone,” climbers may suffer from the failure of vital functions and have trouble with motor skills and making decisions.
+The altitude presents yet another obstacle.
+Some of the most challenging climbing is done in the death zone, or the part of the mountain located above 8,000 metres (26,000 feet) where the body is deprived of oxygen.
+While in the death zone, climbers may suffer from the failure of vital functions and have trouble with motor skills and making decisions.

 How To Get To K2

 The vast majority of trips to K2 begin with a flight to Islamabad International Airport (ISB).
 From here, most guides will meet with participants and transfer to Skardu.
 From Skardu, it takes about 10 days of driving and trekking to get to base camp.

 It is also possible to climb K2 from the north side.
 Expeditions from the Chinese side of the border usually begin with a flight to Kashgar Airport (KHG), which can be reached from any of China's main international airports.
 Most guides opt to meet in Kashgar and provide transport to the start of the expedition.